-When it’s time to get in the erogenous zone—whether you’re partnered or playing solo—the first thing on your mind might not be lube.
+When it’s time to get in the erogenous zone—whether you’re partnered or going solo—the first thing on your mind might not be lube.
 But it should be.

 According to sexual health experts, long-overlooked personal lubricant is your best bet for optimum pleasure with the best app-controlled vibrators, during slow-paced tantric sex, and everything in between.
 In fact, it can be a tool for how to reset your sex life and can help more people orgasm during sex.

-Here’s everything you need to know before getting frisky...
+Here’s everything you need to know about lube before getting frisky...

 Is it normal to use lube every time?